BongCloudMaster/LinoriaTS/Docs.md

 	"include": ["src", "node_modules/@rbxts", "node_modules/@executor-ts"]
 }
 ```
-### Fetching the Library
+## Installation

+To use Linoria, you need to import the library and its associated components.
 Linoria is dynamically loaded using the `loadstring` function to fetch Lua scripts from a remote repository.
-Use the following code to fetch and initialize the library and its components:
+For type safety, it integrates with TypeScript through typings.

 ```typescript
 const repo = "https://raw.githubusercontent.com/scripts-ts/LinoriaLib/main/out/";